Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 Next, we will explain what R1CS (Rank-1 Constraint System) is using a simple [example](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649) writen by Vitalik.
 ![flatten](./img/flatten.jpg)
-- Computational Problem(As show in the above fig with `Original Conputation`): proving that you know the solution to a cubic equation: x**3 + x + 5 == 35 (hint: the answer is 3)
+- **Computational Problem**(As show in the above fig with `Original Conputation`): proving that you know the solution to a cubic equation: x**3 + x + 5 == 35 (hint: the answer is 3)
-- High-level language: If we were to express this computational problem in a high-level programming language, its form would be:
+- **High-level language**: If we were to express this computational problem in a high-level programming language, its form would be:
     ```
     def qeval(x):
         y = x**3
         return x + y + 5
     ```
-- Flattening: Of course, as mentioned earlier, the problem formulation in the high-level programming language cannot be directly used for ZKSNARKs.
+- **Flattening**: Of course, as mentioned earlier, the problem formulation in the high-level programming language cannot be directly used for ZKSNARKs.
 We first need to transform this computational logic into the form of a circuit with gates.
-We need to us gate to construct a circuit that can represent the computational problem where `gate: x = y(op) z; op = +,-,*/`.
+We need to use gates to construct circuit that can represent the computational problem where `gate: x = y(op) z; op = +,-,*/`.
 All intermediate states in the computational problem need to be expressed in the form of gates, as shown in the above diagram.
     ```
     sym_1 = x * x
     y = sym_1 * x